 Made with a blend of baby spinach and basil, you hardly even know that spinach is packed into this delicious spinach pesto.

-This pesto tastes very close to traditional basil pesto.
+This spinach pesto tastes very close to traditional basil pesto.
 It's made from basil, spinach, garlic, parmesan, olive oil and your choice of nut.
-The pesto is vibrant and flavorful.
+The pesto is a vibrant green color and packed with flavor.
 You might not even know the spinach is in there!

 Ingredients